-Established in 2002 by husband and wife designer-builders, Monica Reskala and Christopher Weiss, MRCW operates a 3200 sq. ft woodshop with extensive inventory of locally and sustainably harvested lumbers, as well as, their Uptown Oakland design atelier and furniture showroom, Turtle & Hare.
+Established in 2002 by husband and wife designer-builders, Monica Reskala and Christopher Weiss, MRCW operates a 3200 sq. ft woodshop with extensive inventory of locally and sustainably harvested lumbers, as well as, their Oakland Arts District design atelier and furniture showroom, Turtle & Hare.

 Departing from a slow craft philosophy that if one is to make a product or create a space for human use, then one should do so as conscientiously as possible.
 This means:

 - well crafted to last generations to come